How To Find a Job in Belgium: Brussels and Belgium Job Search Guide

 Tips for Composing your Belgium CV

 Every country has its own customs when it comes to formatting a CV and preparing a job application.
 In Belgium it is customary to use the Europass format for your CV for uploading to recruitment websites.
-You can create your one easily using this official online template tool
+You can create your one easily using this official online template tool.

 Below are some other important tips for optimizing your CV for the Belgian market.